ansiblejunky/ansible-project-template/README.md

 ### Group Variables

-This repo contains a `group_vars` folder that includes standard connectivity variables defined for each Operating System Family.
+This repo contains a `group_vars` folder for each `environments` folder. that includes standard connectivity variables defined for each Operating System Family.
 The Ansible `setup` module gathers facts about a target server and produces the `ansible_os_family` fact that describes the OS family.
 Therefore the filenames are named after the OS family since this is also the inventory group that our servers will be using.

 For example, a Windows server will be assigned to the `windows` inventory group.
 As a result, Ansible will automatically load the `group_vars/windows.yml` file.
 For Windows servers, the recommended authentication method uses `winrm` transport and `kerberos` authentication.